jnstockley/PiTV/README.md

  ## How to run PiTV
   To run PiTV Open a terminal and run `python3 /home/pi/Documents/PiTV/PiTV.py`
   * Every reboot you will need to run this command.
 I plan on having to launch on startup with the install script in the future

+ ## Install and use the Siri Shortcut
+ 1. On your iOS device please click this link: https://www.icloud.com/shortcuts/a643b1c27cc14e9f9709aaf40c4df37e
+ 2. Click Get Shortcut
+ 3. Scroll to the bottom of the page and click Add Untrusted Shortcut
+ 4. Once downloaded you need to edit the shortcut by clicking the 3 dots in the upper right hand corner
+ 5. Once on that page change the url inside the dictionary to the url of your raspberry pi.
+ 6. Run the shortcut by clicking on it or saying "Binge Youtube"

  ## Current Limitations
  The only officially supported user-friendly activation method is using Siri Shortcuts.
 Another way of activation is to use Postman to make GET and POST requests to the server.
 More activation methods on the way.